pageuppeople-opensource/data-pipeline-orchestrator/README.md

   - `--log-level | -l`: choose program's logging level, from CRITICAL, ERROR, WARNING, INFO, DEBUG; default is INFO.
 - `db-connection-string`: a [PostgreSQL Db Connection String](http://docs.sqlalchemy.org/en/latest/dialects/postgresql.html#module-sqlalchemy.dialects.postgresql.psycopg2) of the format `postgresql+psycopg2://user:password@host:port/dbname`
 - `command` is the function to be performed by the utility.
 The currently supported values are:
-  - `start`: Marks the start of a new execution by creating a record for the same in the given database.
+  - `init`: Marks the start of a new execution by creating a record for the same in the given database.
 Returns an `execution-id` which is a GUID identifier of the new execution.
-  - `compare`: Compares & persists checksums of the given models against those of the last successful execution.
+  - `compare`: Compares & persists SHA256-hashed checksums of the given models against those of the last successful execution.
 Returns comma-separated string of changed model names.
-    - `execution-id`: a GUID identifier of an existing data pipeline execution as returned by the `start` command.
+    - `execution-id`: a GUID identifier of an existing data pipeline execution as returned by the `init` command.
     - `model-type`: type of models being processed e.g.: `load`, `transform`, etc. this `model-type` is used to group the model checksums by and used to find and compare older ones.
     - `base-path`: absolute or relative path to the models e.g.: `./load`, `/home/local/load`, `C:/path/to/load`
     - `model-patterns`: path-based patterns _(relative to `base-path`)_ to different models with extensions. models within a model-type must be named uniquely regardless of their file extension. e.g.: `*.txt`, `**/*.txt`, `./relative/path/to/some_models/**/*.csv`, `relative/path/to/some/more/related/models/**/*.sql`
-  - `finish`: Marks the completion of an existing execution by updating a record for the same in the given database.
-Also, calculates and persists SHA256-hashed checksums of all model files and their types _(as derived from the root folder name)_.
+  - `complete`: Marks the completion of an existing execution by updating a record for the same in the given database.
 Returns nothing unless there's an error.
-    - `execution-id`: a GUID identifier of an existing data pipeline execution as returned by the `start` command.
+    - `execution-id`: a GUID identifier of an existing data pipeline execution as returned by the `init` command.

 To get help,use: